lejacobroy/Tidalrr/README.md

   Tidalrr can also sync your Tidal Playlists to Plex & Plexamp.
 </p>

+## how to use:
+- Download content from a Tidal URL
+` tidalrr --url URL`
+- Download album by a title
+`` tidalrr --album 'Artist Name - Album Title'`
+- Download content from a file containing Tidal links (songs, albums, playlists, etc) ` tidalrr --file urls.txt` , where each link is on a new line in the urls.txt file.
+- Query Lidarr's wanted list of albums and downloads them from Tidall `` tidalrr --lidarr` .
+Note that for now, the matching algorithm is pretty strict and needs a perfect match for both the artist's name and the album's title.
+- Downloads all of the Tidal user's playlists
+` tidalrr --syncplaylists`
+- Inject downloaded Tidal playlists (.m3u8 files) into the Spark app ` tidalrr --sparksync`  WARNING: you should not use this, as it can corrupt your Spark database.
+While it's available in a docker image, there's currently no way to execute the different options except by connecting directly to the container.

 ## Todo:
 - ✅ refactor and cleanup code
 - ✅ remove video support